-Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the solidarity dinner and medals bestowment in honor of artists [Unofficial excerpts and translations]
+Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the solidarity dinner and medals bestowment in honor of artists [Unofficial Translations]

 CMF: